 5. Oscarizor 2D/3D Multi Channel Spectrum Analyzer Review (Free/Paid)

 Another company that introduces a fantastic spectrum analyzer plugin to the market for a reasonable price is Oscarizor with their 2D/3D Multi Channel Spectrum Analyzer plugin.

 The plugin itself is no different than others mentioned on this list in terms of workflow.
 However, this plugin is one of the few plugins that allow users to display a frequency spectrum in 3D.
 In addition to that, the 2D/3D Multi Channel Spectrum Analyzer packs an incredible set of features that we are going to discuss.

 - Users can choose to view the spectrum in either 2D or 3D formats which is a rare feature among spectrum analyzers

 - DAW host synchronization which is useful for users to exactly compare waveforms

 - This plugin makes use of side-chaining and send/receive channels to display parallel waveforms and to allow for spectrum comparisons

-- This plugin has an impressive instrument tuner which automatically sets the block size for the FFT spectrum
+- This plugin has an impressive instrument tuner that automatically sets the block size for the FFT spectrum

 - Users can view up to 10 channels at the same time

 - The user interface for this plugin is totally resizable to fit all screens and DAW displays

 - Users can zoom in using the mouse wheel to view specific frequency ranges

 - The spectrum itself can be freely rotated in 360 degrees in all axes